 What It Comes Down To

 The feel of Saatva and the Amerisleep mattresses is very different, but they are both on our best mattresses list.
-To me, it really comes down to whether you like memory foam mattresses or traditional innerspring mattresses more.
-Both offer a really great value, so it really just comes down to personal preference on what type of feel you like.
+To me, it really comes down to whether people like memory foam mattresses or traditional innerspring mattresses more.
+Both offer a really great value, so it really just comes down to personal preference on what type of feel people like.

-If you like sleeping “on” the mattress with a more resilient, traditional feel, then Saatva is the way to go.
-If you want to sink into the mattress a bit and prefer the slower-moving memory foam feel, then Amerisleep is the clear choice.
+If people like sleeping “on” the mattress with a more resilient, traditional feel, then Saatva is the way to go.
+If people want to sink into the mattress a bit and prefer the slower-moving memory foam feel, then Amerisleep is the clear choice.

 Both of these companies have great mattresses that represent really good values.
-The differences in feel are pretty stark, so make sure you figure out generally what kind of feel you prefer and then the decision should be a lot easier for you to make.
+The differences in feel are pretty stark, so people should make sure they figure out generally what kind of feel they prefer and then the decision should be a lot easier for people to make.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.